getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/unified-api.md

 ## Client

 A Client is the part of the SDK that is responsible for event creation.
-To give an example, the Client should convert an exception to an Sentry event.
+To give an example, the Client should convert an exception to a Sentry event.
 The Client should be stateless, it gets the Scope injected and delegates the work of sending the event to the Transport.

 - `Client::from_config(config)`: (alternatively normal ctor) This takes typically an object with options + dsn.